 Jeddah is a huge city, which keeps expanding north, going from the old part of the city to the hip and modern northern part of the city is 30km apart.

-All the big taxi apps like UBER, Careem and EasyTaxi are popular in Jeddah with Careem being by far the easiest one to get a ride with.
+All the big taxi apps like UBER, Careem and EasyTaxi are popular and the three best taxi phone apps to use while in Jeddah, with Careem being by far the easiest one to get a ride with.
 Most drivers are Indian or Pakistani.

 Best place to stay in Jeddah.